 As the Municipal Code is updated, this document will be automatically updated.
-If a substantial amendment is Note that some of the zoning categories may be adjusted to allow for duplex zoning on June 7, 2021.
-If that is approved, this section will be updated completed in the future, this section will be updated to match the current zoning designations.
+If a substantial amendment is completed in the future, this section will be updated to match the current zoning designations.

 The zoning categories at the time of the Newberg 2021 Urban Renewal Plan preparation follow.
 They are in the order that they occur in Title 15 of the Municipal Code.